read-write-web/banana-wiki/Scripting-with-Ammonite.md

 Good! so we can use the above now to follow the links.
 First let's unwrap the future to get at its PointedGraphWeb content, which means digging through a few layers of this layer monad.
-(There are more elegant ways to do this)

 ```Scala
 @ val pgw = bblFuture.value.get.get